puppetlabs/puppetlabs-app_modeling/README.md

   }
 }
 ```

 ## Reference

+### Types

 #### `data_capability`

-The data_capability type accepts a single parameter data which can be used to
-pass arbitrary data to other other nodes.
-There is no avilability check.
-See [examples/data.pp](https://github.com/puppetlabs/puppetlabs-app_modeling/blob/master/examples/data.pp)
+The `data_capability` type accepts a single parameter that can be used to pass arbitrary data to other other nodes.
+There is no availability check.
+This is useful if you need to pass data between components but don't care if services are running.
+See [examples/data.pp](https://github.com/puppetlabs/puppetlabs-app_modeling/blob/master/examples/data.pp).

 ##### Parameters

-* `data`: Allows user to pass arbitrary data from from one component to another.

-### Types

-#### `data_capability`

-This type passes information between nodes but has no availability check.
-It's
-useful if you need to pass data but don't care about whether services are
-actually running.

-##### `Parameters`

-* `data`: Arbitrary data to produce or consume usually this should be a hash.
+* `data`: Arbitrary data to produce or consume component information.
+This should be a hash.

 #### `dependency`

-The dependency type passes no information and has no availabilty check.
-This is
-useful if you only care about order.
+The `dependency` type passes no information between nodes and has no availabilty check.
+This type is useful if you only care about node run order.

 #### `http`